elastos/Elastos/CR.ElastosJS/docs/advanced/detailed-analysis.md

 ### Elastos ETH Sidechain Performance

-The Elastos ETH Sidechain has the same 15 second blocks as Ethereum, but it has a much higher block has limit.
+The Elastos ETH Sidechain has the same 15 second blocks as Ethereum, but it has a much higher block gas limit.

 - Ethereum block has limit = ~8,000,000
 - Elastos ETH Sidechain = 8,700,000,000

+This higher block has limit allows us to fit approximately 6,000 transactions in a 15 second block giving us about a 400 TPS performance metric.